-Helping divers make informed decisions about training, gear, skills, and safety at every stage of their journey.
+Helping divers make informed choices about training, skills, safety, and gear.

 Here’s a look at the scuba gear I currently use when I'm diving in my drysuit.
 As a recreational diver, you generally do not need a drysuit in Chicagoland unless you plan to be diving to the deeper wrecks on Lake Michigan.